hypo69/hypo/pytest/gemini - set 3/en/src/suppliers/visualdg/graber.rst

    pytest hypotez/src/suppliers/visualdg/graber_test.py  # Adjust the path if needed
    ```

-This revised solution provides a much more robust and complete set of tests, addressing the key issues and demonstrating best practices for `pytest` testing.
+This revised solution provides a much more robust and complete set of tests, addressing the key issues and demonStarting best practices for `pytest` testing.
 Remember to add more tests for other functions and edge cases as needed.
 Critically, ensure your `Graber` class returns the correct data types and handles exceptions appropriately.
 The mocking approach allows for focusing on the specific logic of the `Graber` class while avoiding external dependencies.